hoodiehq/camp/README.md

 ## Hoodie Camp site

 _this is work in progress_

+This is based on the discussion at [hoodiehq/editorial#61](https://github.com/hoodiehq/editorial/issues/61#update-april-12)

 We want to create a website for new and existing contributors with three main
 sections: